MV Agusta RVS 1: Cycle parts

 As is usual for MV Agusta the frame is constructed of chrome-molybdenum tubing with an aluminium swinging arm mounts, and the engine acts as a stressed member.
 Marzocchi “Upside down” front forks are fitted which have a DLC (diamond like carbon) coating to reduce wear.
 The single sided swinging arms is controlled by a fully adjustable Sachs shock absorber.

 The front brakes use distinctive SunstarBraking Batfly twin discs and Brembo radial 4-pot calipers with a single 2-pot Brembo caliper on the rear.
 Wheels are from Kineo with red highlights to the wire spokes.

 Carbon fibre is used for many of the bodywork component.
-The tank has titanium inserts and the seat has a honeycomb stiched pattern with the bike’s signature skull on it.
+The tank has titanium inserts and the seat has a honeycomb stitched pattern with the bike's signature skull on it.
 A round LED headlight is fitted, the LED pattern changing with the angle of lean of the bike to provide optimum illumination.
 Two spotlights are also fitted on the side of the engine.

 By the use of carbon fibre and titanium, the machine's weight had been reduced by 8 kg compared to the Dragster, to 160 kg.